 Assaults that merely cause injury are misdemeanors.
 For more information on these crimes, see New Hampshire Assault and Battery Laws.
 For more information on assaults committed with a weapon, see Assault With a Deadly Weapon in New Hampshire.

 A person commits the crime of first degree assault by:

-- purposely causing serious bodily injury
+- purposely causing serious bodily injury to another

-- purposely or knowingly causing injury to a pregnant woman that results in a miscarriage or stillbirth (not an abortion), or
+- purposely or knowingly causing bodily injury to a pregnant woman that results in a miscarriage or stillbirth (not an abortion), or

 - knowingly or recklessly causing serious bodily injury to a child under the age of 13.